pytorch-fdn/tac/working-groups/multi-cloud-wg/README.md

 ## Meetings

 The Working Groups meets every week on Thursday at 5pm UTC.
-Please reach out to Nanchy Rausch to get an invite.
+Please reach out to Andrea Frittoli to get an invite.
 Meetings are recorded.
 Notes are recordings are [publicly available](https://docs.google.com/document/d/1bOdv046NPEFpLrYdl_VcOm2GzF1CzYF0JQWGmR0TP-c/edit?usp=sharing).

 ## Communication

-* Slack: Reach out to Nanchy Rausch and/or Andrea Frittoli on the [PyTorch slack](https://pytorch.org/resources/) to get an invite to the WG channel
+* Slack: Reach out to Andrea Frittoli on the [PyTorch slack](https://pytorch.org/resources/) to get an invite to the WG channel

 ## Reference Material